dre1597/new-mangalist-backend/README.md

 ## About

-The ideia of the project is to improve this [Mangalist Project](https://github.com/dre1597/MangaList_JSON-server) with some techs and arch that I want to test.
+The ideia of the project is to improve this [Mangalist Project](https://github.com/dre1597/MangaList_JSON-server) with some tools and arch structure that I want to test.

 ## Tools